Oliver1107/Oliver1107/README.md

-Feel free to review my posted project highlights or connect with me to learn more!
+Feel free to review my posted project highlights or connect with me to learn more~!

-If you are looking for a driven and enthusiastic data scientist for your team, I would be thrilled to hear from you.
+??If you are looking for a driven and enthusiastic data scientist for your team, I would be thrilled to hear from you.
 Looking forward to growing my professional network and contributing to the next project!

+Email:

+castellanosoliver67@gmail.com
 <!--
 **Oliver1107/Oliver1107** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.